 Is the place included on the Victorian Heritage Register?
-Incorporated Plan Does an Incorporated Plan apply to the site?
-No Outbuildings and fences exemptions Are there outbuildings and fences which are not exempt from notice and review?
-No Prohibited uses may be permitted Can a permit be granted to use the place for a use which would otherwise be prohibited?
-No Aboriginal Heritage Place Is the place an Aboriginal heritage place which is subject to the requirements of the Aboriginal Heritage Act 2006?
-No
+Incorporated Plan No Does an Incorporated Plan apply to the site? ed Plan apply to the site?
+Outbuildings and fences exemptions Are there outbuildings and fences which are not exempt from No notice and review?
+Prohibited uses may be permitted Can a permit be granted to use the place for a use which would No otherwise be prohibited?
+Aboriginal Heritage Place Is the place an Aboriginal heritage place which is subject to the No requirements of the Aboriginal Heritage Act 2006?